Why Do Babies Need Tummy Time?

 Even with tummy time, some babies might develop skull flatness or stiff necks.
 They are usually not harmful, but they may require physical therapy.

-The best time to correct the shape of your infant’s head is during his first few months, when their skull is growing quickly.
+The best time to correct the shape of your infant’s head is during their first few months, when their skull is growing quickly.
 If repositioning doesn’t improve the shape by the time their 4 months old, your pediatrician may recommend a cranial remolding orthosis, also called a helmet.

 The specialized clinicians in our Cranial Remolding Program can help determine if a helmet is right for your baby or if repositioning and tummy time can allow your baby to self-correct.